AI-Professional-Software-Solutions/Wallet_Gov-Smart/README.md

-# PandoraPay wallet
+# Gov-Smart Blockchain wallet & explorer

-PandoraPay wallet using Vue3.
+Gov-Smart Blockchain wallet is a fork of PandoraPay Wallet and is using Vue3.
 No SSR supported as it is intended to be a Single Page Application for Client usage.

 ## Compute Resource Hashes
 https://www.srihash.org/